Every New Home at Echo Hills is Designed to Meet a High Level of Green Built Certification

 All of our homes are built under the direction of Ron Czecholinski, who has more than 40 years of experience building with energy efficient and passive solar design standards.

-Standard specifications meet requirements to qualify for North Carolina Green Built Gold and Energy Star certification.
+Standard specifications meet requirements to qualify for North Carolina Green Built and Energy Star certification.
 High performance energy efficiency is optimized while regionally sourced, recycled, and non-toxic materials are incorporated whenever possible.

 Join our email list to stay up to date with Echo Hills Cottages